Bigfoots?

 BUT, I THOUGHT THERE WAS JUST ONE.

-It may seem impossible to believe there is an ape-like creature roaming the forests of the Pacific North West.
 Well, that would be impossible.
-Living animals need a healthy breeding population.
-There couldn't be just one.
+Living animals need a healthy breeding population, there couldn't be just one.

-It may seem impossible to believe there is an ape-like creature roaming the forests of the Pacific North West.
 Well, that would be impossible.
-Living animals need a healthy breeding population.
-There couldn't be just one.
+Living animals need a healthy breeding population, there couldn't be just one.

 HOW MANY ARE THERE?